2d-inc/Flare-Swift/README.md

 Swift runtime for Flare.

-Export Flare files with the _Export to Engine_ menu.
-In the Engine dropdown, choose _Flutter_ and pick _Binary_.
+Export Flare files with the _Export to Engine_ picking _Binary_ format.
+(JSON support is in the works)

 ## _Alpha Release Notes_